 What can you do?
 You can agree to seek help dealing with your depression.
 That help can be what you want it to be: medication, yoga, therapy.
 Whatever works for you.

 It is important, for both of you in the relationship, to know that the depression isn’t something that will be ignored but that will be addressed head on.
 That it is something that you can both learn to deal with and take on together.
 As a couple.

 Get some help.
 Both for you and for the one you love.

 Depression can have a devastating effect on relationships.
 It doesn’t have to be a death knell, however.
 Some relationships can actually thrive when couples tackle depression together.

+Learn how to hold up your end of the relationship when feeling depressed.
 Share with your partner what your depression looks like, allow them to fully understand it and share with you the tools you have in place to manage it.
 Give them the freedom to escape from it for a bit if necessary.
 But be in it together.

 Because if together you can manage depression then there is nothing else that you can’t take on.
 Together.